 The pandemic kicked the so-called test-optional movement, which has a decades-long history, into high gear.
 According to an updated list of ACT/SAT-optional and test-blind schools maintained by the National Center for Fair and Open Testing (FairTest), more than 1,700 colleges and universities will not require admissions exam scores from applicants seeking to enroll in college in fall 2022.
 That’s more than 73% of all U.S. bachelor-degree granting institutions.

-Test-optional policies have become the new norm in college admissions.
+Test-optional policies have become the new norm in college admissions, and even grad schools are starting to go test optional.
 Here are some basic questions and answers about this movement and what they mean for students thinking about their own college application strategies.

 What’s the difference between test-optional and test-blind colleges?